michiya/azure-storage-logging/README.rst

     You can specify an instance of your custom **logging.Formatters** for the *partition_key_formatter* or the *row_key_formatter*
-    if you want to implement your own partition keys or row keys for the table.
-The default formatters will be applied for partition keys and row keys if no custom formatter for them is given to the handler.
+    if you want to implement your own keys for the table.
+    The default formatters will be used for partition keys and row keys if no custom formatter for them is given to the handler.
     The default values for partition keys are provided by the format ``%(asctime)s`` and the date format ``%Y%m%d%H%M`` (provides a unique value per minute).
 The default values for row keys are provided by the format ``%(asctime)s%(msecs)03d-%(hostname)s-%(process)d-%(rowno)02d``
     and the date format ``%Y%m%d%H%M%S``.

     Note that the format ``%(rowno)d`` is a handler-specific one only available for row keys.
-    It would be formatted to sequential number that starts from 0, and a unique number in a batch.
-The format is introduced to avoid collision of row keys generated in a batch, and it would always be formatted to 0 if the *batch* is ``False``.
+It would be formatted to a sequential and unique number in a batch that starts from 0.
+The format is introduced to avoid collision of row keys generated in a batch, and it would always be formatted to 0 if you don't use batch transaction for logging to the table.

 * setPartitionKeyFormatter(*fmt*)